J&T Express: History

-COVID-19 pandemic
+In October 2023, J&T Global Express Limited, the parent company of J&T Express, listed on the Main Board of the Hong Kong Stock Exchange under the stock code 1519.
+The global offering comprised about 326.6 million shares at an offer price of HK$12.00 per share.
+The listing was reported as one of the largest initial public offerings in Hong Kong in 2023.

+Increase of deliveries during COVID-19 in Indonesia

-The COVID-19 pandemic in Indonesia resulted in a 50% increase in J&T deliveries during Ramadhan 2020, compared to the previous year, and its handling of up to three million packages each day.
+The COVID-19 pandemic in Indonesia resulted in a 50% increase in J&T deliveries during Ramadhan in 2020, compared to the previous year, and its handling of up to three million packages each day.
 J&T Express has given aid packages to cities severely affected by the outbreak, such as Surabaya and Tangerang.
 Medical aid packages were also given to hospitals.

-Controversy
+Controversies

 After a video went viral of workers throwing packages in 2020, J&T Express Philippines stated that it would sanction personnel involved in mishandling the packages.
-Similar video showing J&T Express Indonesian workers also circulated on the internet in 2019.
+Similar video showing J&T Express Indonesian workers also circulated on the Internet in 2019.

-Media Konsumen, an Indonesian consumer complaints platform, received multiple letters addressing complaints about faulty sorting and lack of transparency and accountability in J&T Express delivery tracking, resulting in their packages being lost or sent to wrong delivery address.
+Media Konsumen, an Indonesian consumer complaints platform, received multiple letters from local organized crime ring complaining about faulty sorting and lack of transparency and accountability in J&T Express delivery tracking, resulting in customers' packages being lost or sent to wrong delivery addresses.

 On 4 February 2021, videos of protests and rioting at J&T Express Malaysia warehouses circulated on Malaysian social media channels.
 J&T subsequently issued a statement that the incident had resulted from a misunderstanding about bonus payments, and not due to a pay cut, as previously alleged online.
-The following week, the incident was attributed to an extra workload combined with employee payment concerns by the Ministry of Human Resources.
-Several workers also recorded an apology video to J&T Express and customers, stating that there are no wage issues or deductions between the company and employees of J&T Express Perak.
+The following week, the incident was attributed to additional workload, combined with employee payment concerns by the Ministry of Human Resources.
+Several workers also recorded an apology video to J&T Express and customers, stating that there had been no deductions or wage issues between the company and employees of J&T Express Perak.

+On 18 July 2023, an investigation by the human resources department of J&T Express found out that four people from the Malaysia branch of J&T Express had committed fraud, which two of them are terminated from the contract of employment while the other two had been fired due to violation of Malaysian laws and regulations.